Causes and solutions

 Poorly drained or waterlogged soil will kill many trees.

 Remedy: Improve drainage where possible by aerating the soil around the tree with a fork.
-In future, select trees with better tolerance of wet soil conditions or try planting on a slightly raised mound.
+In future, select trees with better tolerance of wet soil conditions, or try planting on a slightly raised mound, about 25-30cm (8-10in) high.

 Overwatering is as detrimental to tree establishment as underwatering.

-Remedy: After the initial watering in, check soil moisture frequently (once or twice a week) but only water again in the soil is starting to show signs of drying.
+Remedy: After the initial watering-in, check soil moisture frequently (once or twice a week) but only water again if the soil is starting to show signs of drying.
 Less water is needed in still, dull weather conditions than in hot, windy ones.

 Positioning the tree too deep in the soil can lead to stem rotting and tree failure.